seomoz/shovel/README.md

 - __We'll inspect your tasks as much as we can__ -- the `inspect` module is extremely powerful, and we'll glean as much as possible about the arg spec, documentation, name, etc. of your function as possible.
-You shouldn't be burned by telling _us_ what we can find out programatically
+You shouldn't be burdened by telling _us_ what we can find out programatically
 - __Tasks should be accessible__ -- whether it's the command-line, through
 	the browser, or through a chat client, the tasks you define should be easily accessed